 That early-season matchup with the Buckeyes was as hyped up as a college football game could get.
 A then-stadium record crowd of 106,033 screaming Ohio State fans packed The Horseshoe and it was as loud as any game had ever been in Columbus.
 By the end of the contest those boisterous Buckeyes had been silenced and McKnight was the reason.

-When you look back at his stats from that game (16 rushes for 60 yards, 2 catches for 45 yards and no touchdowns) it doesn’t seem like McKnight did much.
+When you look back at his stats from that contest (16 rushes for 60 yards, 2 catches for 45 yards and no touchdowns) it doesn’t seem like McKnight did much.
 But with the game on the line and the Trojans backed up in the shadow of their own goal line, he turned in the performance of his career.

 With 7:00 remaining in the game and Ohio State leading 15-10, the Buckeyes pinned the Trojans on the 14-yard-line with a punt.
 On 1st and 10, Barkley was sacked by Devon Torrence for a four-yard loss, then a false start set USC back to its own five-yard line.
 Staring a 2nd and 19 in the face, the Trojans decided to turn to McKnight, who to that point in the game had just 27 yards on 11 carries, plus one reception for 24 yards.
 Ohio State’s defense had bottled him up for more than 53 minutes.
 That was about to change.